-To learn how you can experience the high power and zero emissions of an electric vehicle, contact Doron Amiran at email@example.com.
+To learn how you can experience the high power and zero emissions of an electric vehicle, contact Doron Amiran (right) at email@example.com.

 Electric Vehicles are: